Kashmiri Muslims: Population

 The 1921 Census report stated that Kashmiri Muslims formed 31% of the Muslim population of the entire princely state of Jammu and Kashmir.
 The 1921 Census report also stated that Kashmiri Muslims are sub-divided into numerous sub-castes such as Bhatt, Dhar, Wani etc. The Kashmiri Muslim population in the 1921 Census was recorded as 796,804.

-The 1931 Census report also reiterated that the 'Kashmiri Muslim' population occupied the foremost position in the State (other communities in the princely State being Arains, Jats, Sudhans, Gujjars and Rajputs etc.).
+The 1931 Census report also reiterated that the 'Kashmiri Muslim' population occupied the foremost position in the State (other communities in the princely State being Gujjars, Brahmans, Sudhans, Rajputs and Arains etc.).
 It recorded the Kashmiri Muslim population as 1,352,822.
 The 1931 Census report explains that the 'phenomenal' increase in the number of Kashmiri Muslims by 556,018 was due to several castes such as Hajjam, Hanji, Sayed and Sheikh being merged into the community.

-The 1931 Census report stated that the Bat, Dar, Ganai, Khan, Lun, Malik, Mir, Pare, Rather, Sheikh, Varrier and Wain were the most important sub-castes among Kashmiri Muslims.
+The 1931 Census report stated that the Bhat, Dar, Ganai, Khan, Lone, Malik, Mir, Pare, Rather, Sheikh, Varrier and Wani were the most major tribes among Kashmiri Muslims.
 Below are the population figures for the various sub-castes among the Kashmiri Muslim population according to the 1931 Census.

 Diaspora

 In the early twentieth century, famines and the policies of the Dogra rulers drove many Kashmiri Muslims to flee their native land to Punjab.
-Kashmiri Muslims constituted an important segment of several Punjabi cities such as Sialkot, Gujrat, Lahore, Amritsar and Ludhiana.
+Kashmiri Muslims constituted an important segment of several Punjabi cities such as Gujranwala, Sialkot, Gujrat, Lahore, Amritsar and Ludhiana.
 Kashmiris who migrated from Amritsar in 1947 have had a big influence on Lahore's contemporary cuisine and culture.
 The Kashmiris of Amritsar were more steeped in their Kashmiri culture than the Kashmiris of Lahore.
 An exclusive research conducted by the "Jang Group and Geo Television Network" showed that the Kashmiri community had been involved in spearheading the power politics of Lahore district since 1947.